Why are migrant children dying in U.S. custody?

 Breaking News Emails

-At least seven children are known to have died in immigration custody since last year, after almost a decade in which no child deaths were reported while in the custody of U.S. Customs and Border Protection.
+At least seven children are known to have died in immigration custody since last year, after almost a decade in which no child reportedly died while in the custody of U.S. Customs and Border Protection.

 The string of cases continue to raise questions around the conditions in which migrant children are being kept at a time when a growing number of migrants, many of them Central American parents with children, are presenting themselves at the border to seek asylum.